Managing the Symptoms of Multiple Sclerosis

 There are many different symptoms associated with MS, all of which are caused by damage to the central nervous system.
 The symptoms that you may have depends on where the damage is located.

 Some of the most common symptoms include fatigue (which occurs in about 80 percent of people with MS), numbness or tingling, dizziness, vision problems, and difficulty walking or balancing.
-These symptoms are the easiest to spot, and often lead to a person seeking out a doctor’s opinion, leading to their diagnosis.
-Some less common symptoms including speech problems like slurring and loss of volume, shaking, seizures, and hearing loss.
+These symptoms are the easiest to spot, often leading to a person seeking out a doctor’s opinion, leading to their diagnosis.
+Some less common symptoms include speech problems like slurring and loss of volume, shaking, seizures, and hearing loss.
 These symptoms tend to occur later on as the disease progresses.

 Additionally, some mental illnesses including depression are common among people who are diagnosed with MS. It’s unknown how frequently depression is directly caused by the MS, or whether it occurs as a result of the ongoing health challenges and life changes associated with a disease of this magnitude.